HacKanCuBa/blake2signer/docs/comparison.md

 !!! note
     The standard deviation presented on each evaluation should be at least two orders of magnitude lower than the mean for appropriate results.
 As a simple reference, for an Intel i7-6820HQ @ 2.70GHz × 8 with 16 GB memory the mean is in `ms` and the std dev should be in `us`.

+!!! warning
+    Careful running these tests under PyPy as-is!
+My machine froze because the memory was exhausted.
+Try first with a few executions like `-n 10`.

 ```python
 """Timing comparison."""